American Protégé Policy

 This is the official American Protégé Policy.
 The Policy is subject to applicable federal and state laws and regulations.
 The Policy and Rules are subject to change without notice in order to comply with any applicable federal and state laws or the policy of any other entity having jurisdiction over the American Protégé.
 All issues and questions concerning the construction, validity, interpretation and enforceability of the American Protégé Policy or the rights and obligations as between the applicant and the American Protégé in connection with any American Protégé Competition shall be governed by and construed in accordance with the laws of the State of New York including procedural provisions without giving effect to any choice of law or conflict of law rules or provisions that would cause the application of any other jurisdiction’s laws.
 If any provision of this Policy is found to be invalid or unenforceable by a court of competent jurisdiction or appointed arbitrator, such determination shall in no way affect the validity or enforceability of any other provision herein.

-XVI.
+XIX.
 LANGUAGE DISCREPANCY

 In the event of any discrepancy or inconsistency between the terms and conditions of this Policy and disclosures or other statements contained in any Competition-related or Recital-related materials, including but not limited to the Competition application form, TV, print or online advertising, the terms and conditions of this Policy shall prevail, govern and control.

-XVII.
+XX.
 APPLICANT’S REPRESENTATIONS

 By entering the Competition, an applicant represents individually or in case of an ensemble, jointly, that he/she/they have read this Policy and the Competition Rules and consent to the Policy and Competition Rules.